Shandin17/secrethold/README.md

 [![snyk](https://snyk.io/test/github/Shandin17/secrethold/badge.svg)](https://snyk.io/test/github/Shandin17/secrethold)
 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/Shandin17/secrethold/blob/master/LICENSE)

+**Node.js Secret Manager**

-Lightweight Node.js package designed to safeguard secrets.
-Each secret can be encrypted separately using a unique `pin` and then stored in a persistent storage.
-Later secrets can be retrieved and decrypted using their `id` and the corresponding `pin`.
+Lightweight Node.js library designed to store and manage user secrets.

+Each secret is individually encrypted using a unique `pin` before being saved to persistent storage.
+Retrieve and decrypt secrets later using their unique `id` and corresponding `pin`.
+Ideal for developers who need simple, secure secret management in Node.js applications.

 The encryption process involves two stages:

-1. Initially, the secret is encrypted with `aes-256-gcm` algorithm, using a key derived from the secret owner's pin via the `pbkdf2` algorithm.
+1. Secret is encrypted with a key derived from secret owner's pin.
-2. The data is then encrypted again with a `masterKey` provided to the `Secrethold` constructor, using the `aes-256-gcm` algorithm.
+2. Data is encrypted again with a `masterKey` provided to the `Secrethold` constructor.

-The decision to store the secret owner's pin is left to the implementer.
-Not storing the pin enhances security, as only the secret owner will have access to their secrets, eliminating concerns about pin security.
-However, this approach means that if the secret owner forgets their pin, the secret cannot be recovered.
-Implementers can choose to allow secret owners to reset their pins through alternative methods, such as email or phone number verification, but this functionality must be developed separately.
+The decision to store the secret owner's pin is left to developer.
+Not storing pin enhances security, as only the secret owner will have access to their secrets.
+However, this approach means that secret cannot be recovered in case of losing pin.

 A "secret owner" refers to any entity (such as a service, user, or other) that possesses a secret.